5 Key Investment Strategies Every Young Learner Should Know

 Buy and Hold:

-- This means buying investments and holding onto them for a long time, even when prices increase.
-It’s about being patient and letting your investments grow over the years.
+• This means buying investments and holding onto them for a long time, even when prices increase.
+It’s about being patient and allowing your investments to grow over time.

 Dollar-Cost Averaging:

-- This is when you invest the same amount of money regularly, no matter what the market looks like.
+• This is when you invest the same amount of money regularly, regardless of the market’s performance.
 Over time, this helps lower the overall cost of your investments by buying more when prices are low and fewer when prices are high.

 Other strategies include: